postmanlabs/labs-docs/_posts/01_getting_started/2016-07-11-migration_new.md

 ![](https://www.getpostman.com/img/v1/docs/source/sync/sync-new-migration-export.png)

 Click on the settings icon at the top right in the top navbar.
 Navigate to the "Data" tab, and click "Download".
 This will give you a file "Backup.postman\_dump".
 Save the file to your local disk.
+Remember - this file may contain sensitive data like passwords and access tokens from your collections and environments, and you might want to delete it after migration.

 #### Importing it into new packaged app